Ground Interface Architecture and Customization

 output port ready: Drv.ByteStreamReady

-- ready: (output) drivers call this port without arguments to signal it is ready to receive data via the send port.
+- ready: (output) drivers call this port without arguments to signal they are ready to send and receive data.